- Level 2

 This course covers what syringe drivers are used for, including pain relief and managing symptoms for conditions like cancer or neurological problems.
 Participants will learn how to prepare, set up, and monitor syringe drivers to ensure the right dose is given and the patient is comfortable, while following UK safety rules.

 This 2-3 hour training is perfect for those working in end-of-life or complex care.
-After completing the course, participants will receive a CPD-endorsed certificate.
-By the end, attendees will be ready to use syringe drivers safely and improve the quality of life for patients.
+After completing the course, participants will receive a level 2 certificate.

 This training course is tailored around the McKinley T34, training can be arranged for alternative models if required – please let us know in advance.